Overview

 Database form

 In order to connect to a Snowflake database, you will need a user account in Snowflake with permissions to access your data.
-Then, in the app, enter the account id, database, user and password to let Steep connect to your database.
+Then, in the app, enter the account identifier, database, user and password to let Steep connect to your database.

-Account ID
+Account Identifier

-Example: ab12345.europe-west4.gcp
+Example: myorg-account123

 Database